The Best Salads In LA

 Your Order: Crispy Rice Salad

 This tiny North Hollywood staple is one of the most overlooked Thai restaurants in LA.
-And while pretty much everything on the menu is fantastic, you actually can’t leave without ordering the crispy rice salad.
-They’ve been serving it here since the 1980’s (long before you became obsessed with the one at Night + Market), and for good reason—this minty, slightly spicy classic is worth the drive over the hill every time.
+And while pretty much everything on the menu is fantastic, you shouldn’t leave without ordering the crispy rice salad.
+They’ve been serving it here since the 1980s (long before you became obsessed with the one at Night + Market), and for good reason—this minty, slightly spicy classic is worth the drive every time.

 Your Order: Southwestern Salad

-HealthyCA is the best place to get a salad in the Valley, and the best salad here is the Southwestern.
+HealthyCA is arguably the best place to get a salad in the Valley, and the best salad here is the Southwestern.
 Not only is it massive, but all those ingredients stacked on top (corn, beans, jicama, pepitas, avocado, bell peppers) are also as fresh and delicious as they come.
-If you’re looking for a not-sad salad on your lunch hour, this is your easy solution.
+If you’re a studio worker looking for a not-sad salad during your lunch hour, this is your easy solution.

 Your Order: Chopped Salad

 La Scala is a restaurant best known for its lunchtime Bravo celebrity crowd, but it’s also home to what is possibly the city’s most famous salad: a giant mound of chopped lettuce, salami, mozzarella, and garbanzo beans.
-But the real trick here is to think of the salad itself as only a base for the many, many things you’ll add—pepperoncini, cucumbers, and tomatoes are a good place to start.
-And hey, there’s Larry King in the corner having one too.
+If there ever was a salad that was closer to a soup, it would be this one.
+And despite how unpalatable that might sound, we mean it as a compliment.
+Also, the real trick here is to think of the salad itself as only a base for the many, many things you’ll add—pepperoncini, cucumbers, and tomatoes are a good place to start.